How To Stop A Dog From Jumping On People and Furniture?

 dog-jumping-on-owners-leg

 Now that you know why dogs jump, you might be wondering, what's the big deal?
-Yes dog jumps might be annoying, but its not hurting anyone, is it?
+Yes, dog jumps might be annoying, but it's not hurting anyone, is it?
 Well, maybe not yet, but the potential for danger or damage is there.

 Aside from the fact that it's often considered impolite when your dog jumps, there are a few safety reasons why you shouldn't allow your dog to jump on people or furniture.